KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: KD-DETR

-While the general sampling provides a global retrieval of the features, we further propose a specific sampling strategy, focusing on those regions where teacher pays more attention.
+\textbf{Specific Sampling with Teacher Queries.} While the general sampling provides a global retrieval of the features, we further propose a specific sampling strategy, focusing on those regions where teacher pays more attention.
 An intuitive way for specific sampling is to directly reuse the well-optimized object queries in teacher model:$\mathbf{q_s}=\mathbf{q_{teacher}}$.
 While teacher model is learned to concentrate more on these object queries, the predictions in these areas are more precise and informative.